oracle-quickstart/oci-devops-node/README.md

 Because the K8s manifest doesn't change each build, we're just going to create a single version of the K8s manifest by hand (or via API/CLI), in the Artifact Registry.

 ## Create a DevOps Environment, Artifact Registry file, and DevOps Artifact

 1. Create an [Enivornment](https://docs.oracle.com/en-us/iaas/Content/devops/using/create_oke_environment.htm) to point to your OKE cluster destination for this example.
 You will already need to have an OKE cluster created, or go through the [Reference Architecture automated setup](https://docs.oracle.com/en/solutions/build-pipeline-using-devops/index.html).

+### Create the K8s manifest in the Artifact Registry

 1. Create a new, or use an existing [Artifact Registry repository]()
 1. Upload the sample k8s resources manifest to your new repository